Rhizophagus irregularis: Conservation and status

 Rhizophagus irregularis is not of conservation concern; however, individual populations could be harmed by agricultural chemicals and tillage.

 Relevance

 In numerous scientific studies R. irregularis has been shown to increase phosphorus uptake in multiple plants as well as improve soil aggregation due to hyphae.

 Because of these qualities, R. irregularis is commonly found in mycorrhizal based fertilizers.

-In a recent study, R. irregularis was found to be the only arbuscular mycorrhizal fungi that was able to control nutrient uptake amounts by individual hyphae depending on differing phosphorus levels in the surrounding soil.
+In a 2005 study, R. irregularis was found to be the only arbuscular mycorrhizal fungi that was able to control nutrient uptake amounts by individual hyphae depending on differing phosphorus levels in the surrounding soil.